csc-training/geocomputing_course/materials/installations.md

 ## Tykky

-* The easiest way to create an own installation is with Tykky
+* The easiest way to create a custom installation is with Tykky
 * Tykky has 3 options, new installation based on:
   * `conda` .yml file
   * `pip` requirement file